youpele52/Sensity/README.md

 To make another post request, change the “sneakers” to something else

-Unfortunately, after successful image generation and the flask will stop running.
-To make another post request, start flask again “flask run”, the you can make another request.
+Unfortunately, after a successful image generation and the flask will stop running.
+To make another post request, start flask again “flask run” or "FLASK_APP=main.py", then you can make another request.

 Fashion_MNIST_classes = {
 0: "T-shirt/Top",